deep-matter/End-to-End-integration-Model/README.md

           python app.py
     chose from folder sample/test image to perdict which the first interface will segment the image and save the results in **Segement Folder**

-Following this Project we did two Reseaches to improve performance of models:
+Following this Project we explored two Reseaches with team from **the national university of water and Environmental Engineering** to improve performance of models:

     @inproceedings{Yaroshchak2021MedicalIE,
     title={Medical Image Enhancement Based on Convolutional Denoising Autoencoders and GMD Model},